 Removal of the old countertops is needed prior to templating Sinks, faucets, stoves, cooktops and refrigerators need to be on site at the time of templating.

-- Empty all base abinets and remove any upper cabinets (appliance garage, etc) until new countertops are completed.
+- Empty all base cabinets and remove any upper cabinets (appliance garage, etc) until new countertops are completed.

 - Disconnect and remove all water, electricity and gas lines leading to sinks, garbage disposals and cooktops.

-- Existing countertops must be removed prior to templating.
+- Existing countertops may need to be removed prior to templating.

 - Make sure sink, facet, cooktops and any holes or cutout information are on site during templating.

 - Have all appliances (dishwasher, refrigerators, and stoves) in place.